 Now, let's look at where those came from!
 We're going to focus on garbage collection (GC) here and dig fast and deep to strike for gold; if you're not familiar with GC fundamentals take a look at this source.

-Because performance tuning is data driven, I'm going to use real-world data selected from three of our customers running large masters (all are Global 500 companies, 2 in the top 100).
+Because performance tuning is data driven, I'm going to use real-world data selected three very large Jenkins instances that I help support.

 What we're not going to do: Jenkins basics, or play with max heap.
 See the section "what should I do before tuning."
 This is for cases where we really do need a big heap and can't easily split our Jenkins masters into smaller ones.